Humansville, Missouri: History

-Humansville was named after an American settler, Judge James G. Human, who settled in the area in 1834.
+Humansville was named after an American settler James Human who settled in the area in 1834.
 A post office called Humansville has been in operation since 1839.

 During the Civil War, a skirmish was fought on the town's outskirts on March 26, 1862, in which approximately 300 to 400 Missouri Confederates under Col. James M. Frazier of Cedar County clashed with two companies of pro-Union Missouri State Militia.
 Casualties were few, but Col. Frazier was himself mortally wounded, which caused the Confederates to retreat.

 The George Dimmitt Memorial Hospital was listed on the National Register of Historic Places in 2012.

 Geography

 Humansville sits on Brush Creek and the line of the old Kansas City, Clinton and Springfield Railway.
 It is 18 mi northwest of Bolivar, the seat of Polk County.

 According to the United States Census Bureau, the city has a total area of 1.19 sqmi, of which 1.18 sqmi is land and 0.01 sqmi is water.